jshook/perfscripts/analyzer/docs/ranking-functions.md

 1. **Extract Raw Value**: Get the metric value from system analysis results
 2. **Apply Mapping Function**: Transform the value using mathematical functions
-3. **Normalize**: Scale values to a common range for fair comparison
-4. **Apply Threshold Penalties**: Reduce scores when critical thresholds are exceeded
+3. **Apply Threshold Penalties**: Reduce scores when critical thresholds are exceeded
-5. **Weight and Combine**: Multiply by component weights and combine into final score
+4. **Weight and Combine**: Apply component weights and combine into final score using product composition

 ### Final Score Calculation